Recommended Websites for Grants and Scholarships That May Be Appropriate for Teachers of Gifted and Talented Students

-The Javits Frasier Scholars Program seeks to increase culturally and linguistically diverse students’ access to talent development opportunities through teacher and school counselor/psychologist training and support related to equity and excellence in gifted education.
+The Javits-Frasier Teacher Scholarship Fund for Diverse Talent Development seeks to increase culturally and linguistically diverse students’ access to talent development opportunities through teacher and school counselor/psychologist training and support related to equity and excellence in gifted education.
 This scholarship program strives to identify passionate, innovative educators in communities across the country where students from culturally and linguistically diverse backgrounds are historically under-represented in gifted programs.

 Scholarship recipients receive professional development opportunities that include:

-- travel stipend (plus hotel) to attend the NAGC Annual Convention
+- up to $500 travel stipend (plus hotel) to attend the NAGC Annual Convention

 - complimentary registration to the NAGC Annual Convention

 - teaching resource toolkit and link to an advisor

 - a full two-year membership in NAGC